Enfield residents oppose the proposal of a large distribution center in residential area

 "They're a well known New England brand, they own the Cabot brand, they're a very successful food manufacturing company," said Winstanley.

-The center would be 43 feet high and have three entrances, one from from Moody Road and the other two on North Maple Street.
+The center would be 43 feet high and have three entrances, one from Moody Road and the other two on North Maple Street.

 Residents said the road cannot handle the traffic.